 Information & Referral

-General information pertaining to services and resources for cancer patients and their families may be provided through the Social Services Department.
-If an individual has a question regarding available services or is in need of assistance with the referral process, he or she should contact Social Service.
+General information pertaining to services and resources for cancer patients and their families may be provided through the Oncology Department.
+If an individual has a question regarding available services or is in need of assistance with the referral process, he or she should contact Oncology.
 This service is available to the hospitalized patient and his/her family, the Oncology Clinic patient and staff, as well any individual living in the Greater Gardner area.

 A professionally trained and licensed social worker is available to meet with a hospitalized cancer patient and his/her family for the purpose of providing information, support and guidance regarding discharge needs.
 Intervention includes assessment of needs, planning and coordination of needed services following discharge and follow-up.
 This planning includes a multi-disciplinary approach with an intent to facilitate a smooth transition from Heywood Hospital to the next appropriate setting.